johannesnoordanus/svg2gcode/README.md

 imagespeed = 6000
 color_coded = "black = ignore purple = cut blue = engrave"
 ```
-It can be used with any parameter which takes a value, and alows to persist your laser settings.
+It can be used with any parameter which takes a value, and allows to persist your laser settings.
 You can create this configuration file using an editor like vi or nano.
 An alternative (quick) way to do that is to enter:
 ```